-AWARNING Dropping the generator set can result in severe personal injury or death.
-Make sure no one moves the vehicle during this procedure and that the procedure is performed very carefully and only as instructed.
+Dropping the generator set creates the hazard of severe personal injury or death.
+Make sure no one moves the vehicle during this procedure and that procedure is performed very carefully and only as instructed.

 - 2. Use a floor jack similar to the one shown in Figure 5-3, and position the floor jack under the reinforcement ribs of the drip tray as shown. - 3.
-Raise the floor jack until it just makes contact with the drip tray, then put a little upward pressure under the drip tray.
+Raise the floor jack until it just makes contact with the drip tray, then just put a little upward pressure under the drip tray. - 4.
+Remove the four bolts from the front support bracket, and remove the support bracket itself.